ilci66/react-hotel-project-post/README.md

 * Render the names of the files inside the pages so you know which one you are on and if your router is going to work or not
 * Now create the router in app.js and check if it works (share the code after you are done)
 * now create the navbar using tailwind, also use compoennets as much as possible
+* Create the footer and afther doing that create your layout component, don't forget to margin-top: auto to keep it down below
+* Change the router file explain the changes while also explaining the necessity of using outlef-t and consistent layout and nesting
+* Create the images folder in src folder for all the images we will use ,n the project, I got all mine from unsplash

+## Now in the home page
+* Add the beach image with the alt text

+* create the carouself with tailwind inside components folder, pass the image sources and alt texts in an arrray as prop

 # Next

-* Create the footer and afther doing that create your layout component
-* Change the router file explain the changes while also explaining the necessity of using outlef-t and consistent layout and nesting

-## when layout is done (with navigation and footer)
-* Start with the homepage
+* Fix the carosel looks weird